seven-hills-technology/seven-hills-technology.github.io/consulting.md

         </div>
     </div>
     <div class="sh-description">
-        Every modern business is reliant on software and technology to provide for their basic functions and to grow efficiently.
-Having a solid foundation of technology driving your business is what allows companies to focus on what makes them different from their competition.
-We provide experienced consultants that learn your business in detail, and help you create and execute a plan to grow with software and technology that is within your budget.
+        Today, reliable software and technology solutions are fundamentals of nearly every modern and growing business.
+Your business thrives when it has a solid foundation of technology to drive you to the next level and separate your products and services from the competition.
+We provide experienced consultants who learn your business in detail and help you create and execute a plan to grow with software and technology that is within your budget.
     </div>
 </section>

 <div class="sh-band-flair dark-top"></div>
 <section class="sh-dark-band">
-    <h2 class="sh-dark-band-header">How It Works</h2>
+    <h2 class="sh-dark-band-header">What to Expect in Strategic Planning:</h2>
     <div class="steps">
         <div class="step">
             <div class="step-number">1</div>
-            <div class="step-title">Discovery</div>
+            <div class="step-title">Discover</div>
             <div class="step-caption">
-                We learn about you, your business, and your challenges.
+                You share with us the important and relevant qualities and differentiators of your business and the challenges you face.
             </div>
         </div>
         <div class="step">
             <div class="step-number">2</div>
             <div class="step-title">Design</div>
             <div class="step-caption">
-                We discuss and outline various solutions for the discovered challenges
+                Together, we discuss and outline various solutions to resolve your technology roadblocks.
             </div>
         </div>
         <div class="step">
             <div class="step-number">3</div>
-            <div class="step-title">Development</div>
+            <div class="step-title">Develop</div>
             <div class="step-caption">
-                Once the solution is agreed upon, we get to work.
+                Once we agree on a solution and way forward, our team gets to work.
             </div>
         </div>
     </div>